All Episodes

 The Republicans ended up doing it.

-The Clinton White House, while supportive of the idea, fought the first S chip effort, which was spearheaded by Kennedy and Orrin Hatch.
+The Clinton White House, while supportive of the idea, fought the first S-CHIP effort, which was spearheaded by Kennedy and Orrin Hatch.

-She had nothing to do with it, and in fact, couldn't even convince her husband to go for it.
+And in fact, couldn't even convince her husband to go for it.

 Boston Globe and Time magazine reporting this.

-Moving on to the audio sound bites, uh, morning Joe again.
+Moving on to the audio soundbites.

-Great mayor for our city, Matthews is Philadelphia.
+Great mayor for our city.

-Uh going up to the far northern part of the state across the state where people are largely Protestant white people, what's what's likely to go up there as a what's it like to go up there as a Philly guy?
+Going up to the far northern part of the state across the state where people are largely Protestant white people, what's likely to go up there?

 I think Senator Obama, if he's the candidate, will run okay in some of those counties.